dl1bz/NepControl100W/README.md

 Additional I replace with this modification the automatic band detection through band select with bandvoltage output from the Hermes-Lite 2.<br>
 That means, you LOST the original automatic band selection through the frequency detection.
 But with bandvoltage as option an automatic band select is back again.

+All code refers to my schematic.
+You need to look in for understand all.

 ## Webdashboard as option

 I implement Wifi and a webdashboard for show the status of the amp in a webbrowser as an option.<br>